krutikabapat/Natural-Language-Processing/README.md

 # Evaluation Matrix:-

 1. Confusion Matrix-
-The problem also contains confusion matrix which helps to calculate the accuracy of the above NLP problem.
+The problem contains confusion matrix which helps to calculate the accuracy of the above NLP problem.

 # Dataset:-
 Use the attached CSV file as a dataset.
 As part of data_processing the .csv file has been converted to .tsv file.